code-freq/pdf-to-image-converter/README.md

    ```bash
    cd pdf-to-image-converter
    ```
-3. Install the required packages using pip as mentioned above:
+3. Install the required packages using pip as mentioned above

 ## Usage
 1. To use the application, run the ```pdf2img.exe``` file located in the ```dist``` folder.